 Homemade noodle soup with tiny Chanas or black gram in it…

-The ingredients that go into the soup…basically – Noodles and Black Gram with some mild spices and salt.
+The ingredients that go into the soup… basically – Noodles and Black Gram with some mild spices and salt.

 Momo’s with Walnut Chutney

-Momo’s with Walnut Chutney that was the real hero of this course…
+The Momos with Walnut Chutney that was the real hero of this course…

 Ladakhis make Chutneys and Jams with almost everything that grows here – be it apricots, Apricot kernels, apples or Walnuts and do them almost without using any sugar.
-So when I tasted these jams they were more sour than sweet, reminding me that till processed food took over our lives, we all ate healthy.
+So when I tasted these jams they were more sour than sweet, reminding me that till processed food took over our lives, we all ate healthy food.

 Even the desserts are made out of local fruits – this is an Apricot dessert – that was just yummy and healthy.

-Although there are enough options in Ladakh for the Vegetarians, but if everything else fails, fruits are always there for you.
+Although there are enough options in Ladakh for the Vegetarians, if everything else fails, fruits are always there for you.
 Choose from the fruit basket of Himalayan fruits.

 If not fruits, pick up dry fruits from the Leh market to keep you warmly fed.